honeycombio/intro-to-o11y-dotnet/README.md

 ## What to do

-You can remix this app on Glitch or [clone the repo](https://github.com/jessitron/otel-dotnet) and open it in your IDE.
+Clone this and run it in VSCode or Visual Studio.

+If you use Docker and VSCode's Remote Container Extension, then you can start this repo in a container with the .NET runtime you need.

 ### 1. Autoinstrument!